Cloodot

 Use API keys when:

-• You're building a server-side integration that you fully control (internal scripts, your own backend, Zapier with stored credentials).
+• You're building a server-side integration you fully control (internal scripts, your own backend, Zapier with stored credentials).

 • The integration genuinely needs broad access across resources.

-• A single team manages the key end-to-end.
+• A single team manages the key end to end.

 Because API keys bypass scope restrictions, treat them like a workspace password.
 Anyone who obtains the key can read every conversation, contact, and message — and can send messages or modify settings on your behalf.
 Store them in a secret manager, never in client-side code, and rotate them when team members leave.